-The following syllabus prepared with this perspective will be spread over a period of one year.
+The following syllabus prepared with this perspective will be spread over a period of one Semester.

-1. The Basic Concepts
+- 1. The Basic Concepts

-- 1.1 The Conception of 'child' in Indian Constitution and Penal Code - 1.2 Delinquent Juvenile - 1.3 "Neglected" Juvenile - 1.4 the overall situation of Children Young Persons in India, also with? reference to Crime Statistics (of crimes by and against Children) Determining Factors of Juvenile Delinquency
+- 1.1 The Conception of 'child' in Indian Constitution and Penal Code

+- 1.2 Delinquent Juvenile

+- 1.3 "Neglected" Juvenile

+- the overall situation of Children Young Persons in India, also 1.4 with? reference to Crime Statistics (of crimes by and against Children) Determining Factors of Juvenile Delinquency

-2. Determining Factors of Juvenile Delinquency
+2. Determining Factors of Juvenile Delinquency(10 Hours)